2009 UEFA Champions League final: Reaction

-The match was also Ronaldo's last game in his first stint at Manchester United, as he completed a world record £80 million transfer to Real Madrid on 1 July.
-After 9 years in Madrid and 3 at Juventus, he was re-signed by United in August 2021, and departed once more in November 2022.
+The match was also Ronaldo's last game at Manchester United for over twelve years, as he completed a world record £80 million transfer to Real Madrid on 1 July.
+He would later go on to rejoin United in August 2021, and departing once more in November 2022.

 Television audiences for the final reached more than 10 million in both Spain and the United Kingdom.
 11.3 million people watched the match on Spain's Antena 3 network – the largest viewing figures for that station in the past year – while another 600,000 watched on Canal+ Spain.
 In the United Kingdom, however, although the match received the highest ratings of any programme that evening, viewing figures were down by 1.5 million on the previous year's final, with just 9.6 million watching on ITV1, although an additional 1.79 million watched on Sky Sports 1.
 Despite there being no Italian or French representative in the final, the figures were much the same in those two countries as they were in Spain and the United Kingdom, with Italy's Rai Uno garnering an average viewership of 9.63 million and France's TF1 receiving 8.25 million.
 Only 6.55 million people watched the match on Germany's Sat.1 channel.
 According to a survey, global viewing figures for the match averaged 109 million; this put the UEFA Champions League final above the Super Bowl (106 million viewers in 2009) as the most-watched annual sporting event in the world.
 Total figures, which included viewers who watched only part of the match, put the Champions League final even further ahead of the Super Bowl, with 206 million viewers compared to 162 million.

 In the United Kingdom, bookmakers made a profit from bets on a Manchester United victory.
 William Hill reported two bets of around £20,000 placed on Manchester United, while Paddy Power received one of £5,500 and Ladbrokes one of £3,000.
 Ladbrokes also took a bet of £10,000 on a Barcelona win, but bookmakers reported that most of the money was put on Manchester United.
 Extrabet.com paid out £12,000 to a £3,000 bet on Samuel Eto'o to score the first goal at odds of 4–1.